AntonioND/libugba/README.rst

 - libpng 1.6 or later
 - liblua 5.2 or later

+To run all unit tests:

+- `GiiBiiAdvance`_: To run the GBA ROM version of the unit tests.

-You need to install devkitPro following the instructions in this link, then follow the instructions in the sections below. https://devkitpro.org/wiki/Getting_Started
+You need to install devkitPro following the instructions in this link, then follow the instructions in the sections below.

+https://devkitpro.org/wiki/Getting_Started

 Note: If you don't install devkitPro because you only want to build the PC